GÉANT: Technology

 As well as providing the high-bandwidth links across Europe, the GÉANT network also acts as a testbed for new technology.

 It was the first "hybrid" network deployed on an international scale, combining routed IP and switched infrastructure.
 This enables the network to offer general traffic alongside virtual "private" network paths for projects, such as the Large Hadron Collider, which have particular requirements involving dedicated bandwidth, security and flexibility.

 GÉANT supported native IPv6 since 2002 and multicast IPv6 since 2004.
 It is involved in network research, in areas such as carrier class network technologies, photonic switching, federated network architectures and virtualisation.

 In 2013 a substantial network migration program was completed, meaning users could be offered multiple 100 Gbit/s links, with the core network supporting 500 Gbit/s and a network design that will support up to 8 Tbit/s.

-Already, over 1 petabyte of data is transferred every day via the GÉANT backbone network.
+Currently, 10 petabytes of data is transferred every day via the GÉANT backbone network.

-Participants
+GÉANT project participants

-The GÉANT project is a collaboration between 50 partners: 37 European NREN, IUCC (representing Israel), NORDUnet (representing the five Nordic countries), and 11 associate members.
+The GÉANT project is a collaboration between 38 partners (including the GÉANT Association), plus one associated partner, representing all of Europe’s National Research and Education Networks (NRENs).

-The full list of NREN project partners is available on the website.